AntiBlueQuirk/ONI-MaterialProbeMod/README.md

  - Match Biome - The probe only includes cells in the same biome as the first cell.
  - Ignore Abysallite/Neutronium - The probe ignores Abysallite and Neutronium, since they usually have weird mass/temperature.

 The Range simply controls how far the probe is allowed to reach.
 The color palette determines which colors the probe uses to show elements.
 The default should be fine for most people.
+The - and + adjust the range by 1, or 5 if you hold Shift.

 Color Palettes: